Constraints on Gravitation from Causality and Quantum Consistency

 Secondly, we study conventional ways to modify general relativity by the addition of new light scalars.
 We emphasize that in the Standard Model of particle physics only the Lorentz symmetry is postulated and most couplings compatible with it are observed.
 Similarly, new scalars should generically come with many parameters leading to violation of the observed universality of free-fall.
 However, quantum effects typically remove the problem by making the scalars heavy.
 This leads to an examination of the so-called $F(\mathcal{R})$ models, which do have the property of immediately ensuring the universality of free-fall.
 We show that such theories, unlike general relativity, fail to have the appropriate set of counterterms in the domain of applications of these theories, and so they fail to be consistent quantum effective field theories.

 {\em Massless Spin 2 Particles}.--- We are interested in constructing theories of massless spin 2 particles from the ground up.
 As is well known, the massless spin 2 unitary representation of the Lorentz group involves two helicities in 3+1 dimensions.
-It is useful to embed these two degrees of freedom into a symmetric tensor field $h_{\mu\nu}$ to build local theories.
+It is useful to embed these two degrees of freedom into a symmetric tensor field in order to build a local theory.
+We shall denote this $h_{\mu\nu}$ and we will shortly discuss to what extent this may be interpreted as a metric field.
 Since $h_{\mu\nu}$ is a 10 component object, we need to remove 8 of the 10 degrees of freedom; 4 are removed by the introduction of constraints on $h_{\mu0}$, while another 4 can be removed by the introduction of an identification $h_{\mu\nu}\equiv h_{\mu\nu}+\partial_\mu\alpha_\nu+\partial_\nu\alpha_\mu$, where $\alpha_\mu$, the gauge function, parameterizes a family of physical equivalent representations of the same state $|\psi\rangle$.

 If one fixes the gauge, then under a Lorentz transformation $\Lambda^\rho_{\,\,\mu}$, the field $h_{\mu\nu}$ transforms as \beq h_{\mu\nu}\to \Lambda_{\,\,\mu}^\rho\,\Lambda^\sigma_{\,\,\nu}\,h_{\rho\sigma}+\partial_\mu\Omega_\nu+\partial_\nu\Omega_\mu \eeq where $\Omega_\mu$ depends on the gauge choice and $\Lambda^\rho_{\,\,\mu}$.
 Since $h_{\mu\nu}$ is evidently {\em not} a Lorentz tensor, it is generally very difficult to construct a Lorentz invariant interacting theory when we couple $h_{\mu\nu}$ to matter.
 There does exist, however, a manifestly gauge invariant and indeed Lorentz covariant 4-tensor we can construct out of derivatives of $h_{\mu\nu}$; the linearized Riemann tensor \beq R^{(L)}_{\mu\nu\rho\sigma}\equiv{1\over2}\left(\partial_\rho\partial_\nu h_{\mu\sigma}+\partial_\sigma\partial_\mu h_{\nu\rho}-\partial_\sigma\partial_\nu h_{\mu\rho}-\partial_\rho\partial_\mu h_{\nu\sigma} \right) \eeq which we will explicitly make use of in the upcoming ``Type II" theories.